CovidCountyData/covidcountydata.py/README.md

 c = Client()
 ```

-You can optionally pass in an API key if you have one (see the section on API keys)
+You can optionally pass in an API key if you have one (see the section on API keys).

 ```python
 c = Client("my api key")
 ```

 If you have previously registered for an API key on your current machine, it will be loaded and
-used automatically for you
+used automatically for you.

 In practice you should rarely need to pass the API key by hand unless you are loading the key from
-an environment variable or another source
+an environment variable or another source.

 #### 2. Build a request

-Each of the datasets in the API have an associated method
+Each of the datasets in the API have an associated method.

 To add datasets to the current request, call the `Client.dataset()`method.
 For example, to add
 the `covid_us` dataset to the request, you would call: